Azure/Verified-Telemetry-Device-Sample/README.md

 1. Sensor Fingerprint Template

     * Sensor fingerprint template is a fingerprint of a working sensor
-    * The fingerprint template is collected by the IoT device and stored locally and in the Digital Twin
+    * The fingerprint template is collected by the IoT device, ideally when the sensor is provisioned first and stored locally and in the Digital Twin

 1. Sensor Fingerprint Collection
     * Sensor Fingerprint Collection is a process where the IoT device measures the fingerprint of a sensor